qx48/template-test/README.md

 # Ridiculously Amazing Web Application

-If you would like to make a donation to me feel free to do so at: example@example.com.
+If you would like to make a donation, feel free to do so at: example@example.com.
+Much appreciated!

 <!--1.
 [Thank you!](#3.-Thank-you!)--> <!-- error because of dot after 3 and exclamation mark-->
 ## 0. Index